 - Accommodation: Hotel in Dades (Babylon or similar)

 - Walking distance: 2 – 4 hours; Driving time: 6 hours

 Day 4: Dades Valley – Todra Gorge – Merzouga | 1.5-2 hrs

 Breakfast at the hotel.
 Transfer from the Dades Valley to Todra Gorge – a massive fault dividing the High Atlas mountains, rising up 300 metres in a narrow valley with palmeries and Berber villages.
 Here, you can go for a hike to explore the palmery, a green oasis full of large date palms.

 After lunch, you’ll head further into the desert to the desert gateway town of Merzouga to pick up supplies for your desert trip.
 You will then drive on to a kasbah to pick up your camel.

 Wake up early and enjoy a camel ride at sunrise to explore the area further.
-After the camel ride (1.5 hours) we will head back to Merzouga on our camels.
-When we reach Merzouga, you will have breakfast and the opportunity to have a shower and then we begin our journey through the stony desert and over the Atlas mountains, with plenty of stops for photos, exploring and lunch as we return to Marrakech.
+After the camel ride (1.5 hours), we will head back to Merzouga on our camels.
+When we reach Merzouga, you will have breakfast and the opportunity to have a shower.
+Then we begin our journey through the stony desert and over the Atlas mountains, with plenty of stops for photos, exploring and lunch as we return to Marrakech.
 The usual arrival time in Marrakech is between 5 and 6 pm.